sigstore/architecture-docs/client-spec.md

 In return, the Signer receives a `SigningCertificate` ([definition](https://github.com/sigstore/fulcio/blob/8311f93c01ea5b068a86d37c4bb51573289bfd69/fulcio.proto\#L144-L149)) containing a chain of PEM-encoded X.509 certificates ([RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280)), ordered from “leaf” to “root.”
 See [Spec: Fulcio](https://github.com/sigstore/architecture-docs/blob/main/fulcio-spec.md) for additional details about certificate contents.
 The Signer SHOULD verify the response:

 1. Perform certification path validation ([RFC 5280 §6](https://datatracker.ietf.org/doc/html/rfc5280\#section-6)) of the returned certificate chain with the pre-distributed Fulcio root certificate(s) as a trust anchor.
 2. Extract a `SignedCertificateTimestamp`, which may be embedded as an X.509 extension in the leaf certificate or attached separately in the `SigningCertificate` returned from the Identity Service.
-Verify this `SignedCertificateTimestamp` as in [RFC 9162 §8.1.3](https://datatracker.ietf.org/doc/html/rfc9162\#name-validating-scts), using the root certificate from the Certificate Transparency Log.
+Verify this `SignedCertificateTimestamp` as in [RFC 6962 §3.2](https://datatracker.ietf.org/doc/html/rfc6962#section-3.2), using the public key from the Certificate Transparency Log.
 3. Check that the leaf certificate contains the subject from the certificate signing request and encodes the appropriate `AuthenticationServiceIdentifier` in an extension with OID [`1.3.6.1.4.1.57264.1.8`](https://github.com/sigstore/fulcio/blob/main/docs/oid-info.md\#1361415726418--issuer-v2).

 #### 2.1.4.
 Signing